kelvinlky92/FFarm/README.md

 - **Manager Upgrades**: Users can upgrade their farming manager to improve efficiency.
 - **Auto Planting**: Users can set up auto planting for their crops.
 - **User Notifications**: The bot sends notifications to users when their crops are ready for harvest.
+- **Rankings**: Users can now view the **Top 10 Rankings** to see how they compare with other players based on their total earnings! 🏆

+## Updates
+📢 **New Ranking Feature!** 🌟
+We are excited to announce the addition of a ranking feature!
+Players can now check the **Top 10 Rankings** to see the usernames and total amounts earned by our top players.
+Compete and climb the leaderboard!

 ## Requirements
 - Python 3.x